How Much Water Do We Use?

-In Canada, our average water use per capita is 251 liters, which is one of the highest in the world.
+In Canada, our average use per capita is 251 liters, which is one of the highest in the world.
 In the average home, 65% of this occurs in the bathroom, 10% in the kitchen, and 20% in laundry.
-In comparison, the US’s average water usage per day is 60 gallons (227 Liters).
-This is broken down into 64 gallons (242L) of water in the bathroom per household, 29 gallons (109L) of water in the kitchen per household, and 18 gallons (64L) of leaks!
+In comparison, the US’s average usage per day is 60 gallons (227 Liters).
+This is broken down into 64 gallons (242L) in the bathroom per household, 29 gallons (109L) in the kitchen per household, and 18 gallons (64L) of leaks!
 A leaking toilet alone can waste up to 200,000L per year.

-Significant amounts of water go into each load of laundry.
-Each load uses 94L of water, compared to a shower using an estimated 40L of water and a dishwasher load using 23L of water.
+Significant amounts go into each load of laundry.
+Each load uses 94L, compared to a shower using an estimated 40L and a dishwasher load using 23L.

-In conclusion, water bills add up quickly, and it’s important to monitor each area of water consumption to reduce your overall water use.
+In conclusion, hydro bills add up quickly, and it’s important to monitor each area of consumption to reduce your overall use.

 The Connected Sensors team